My name is Aileen

 Women like Hadja Giobay, Baina, and Aileen are crucial responders for their communities in conflict, and now also in crisis.

 UNDP has been working together with women insider mediators to ensure women are included in national and regional decision-making levels.
-UNDP Philippines’ Women Insider Mediators Rapid Action and Mobilization Platform (formulated with the support of the Australian Embassy in the Philippines, the Royal Norwegian Embassy in Manila, and the European Union's Service for Foreign Policy Instruments) provides women like them a network, resources, and training to supplement and sustain the work they have been doing.
+UNDP Philippines’ Women Insider Mediators Rapid Action and Mobilization Platform (formulated with the support of the Australian Embassy in the Philippines, the Royal Norwegian Embassy in Manila, and the European Union) provides women like them a network, resources, and training to supplement and sustain the work they have been doing.

 UNDP also connects them to national and regional decision-making processes to ensure that local communities and local women’s voices are represented.
 This year, a regional insider mediators’ platform is being established so that women leaders from different countries in Asia can share knowledge and learn from each other’s experiences.
 In a post-pandemic future, investing in their capacities and providing them with opportunities and resources to build forward better has never been more timely.

 Aileen Kesa Marie U Hualde is the Executive Director of Women Organization of the Raja Mamalu Descendants.
 Baina Samayatin is the Executive Director of the Moro Women Development and Cultural Center or MWDECC.
 Hadja Giobay Diocolano is the founder of the Kadtabanga Foundation for Peace and Development Advocates.

 For more on how UNDP and the EU have been working to prevent conflict and secure sustainable peace in Southeast Asia, click here.